-3. Regional Awards
+Regional Awards

 - a.
-These regional awards are given for combined horse and horsemanship. - All points for rides in which the same horse and rider combination competed, will be added together and the placings determined by the most points. - Regional championships in all divisions and classes (See Section 4), first through sixth place, will be awarded annually on the basis of points awarded within the designated region of the horse and rider (See Section 1 B5).
+Team Awards - (1) These regional awards are given for combined horse and horsemanship. - (2) All points for rides in which the same horse and rider combination competed, will be added together and the placings determined by the most points. - (3) Leisure Division does not qualify for nationally sponsored team awards. - b.
+Regional Championships - (1) These awards are given for horse and for horsemanship in all divisions and classes (See Section 4), first through sixth place. - (2) Will be awarded annually on the basis of points awarded within the designated region of the horse and rider (See Section 1 B5). - (3) Leisure Division is only eligible for regional combination awards.